The best countries and regions around the world to find wildlife, in alphabetical order.

 In the east and the south east, there is some elevation and rainforest.
 One of the larger tracts of rainforest is known as Keo Seima Wildlife Sanctuary.
 This is accessed via the town of Senmonorom.
 Here there is a nice place to stay called the Nature Lodge.
 Inside Seima, there is the Jahoo Gibbon Camp.

-The second biggest country in the world has a lot of wilderness areas.
 I was lucky enough to see some very scenic parts of Canada while a member of the expedition team with Silversea in the northern summer of 2019.
-While on board I gave my lecture: "An introduction to Canada; The land of Canucks, Chinooks, and Captain Kirk - and the second greatest country in North America!"
+While on board I gave my lecture: "An introduction to Canada; The land of Canucks, Chinooks, and Captain Kirk - and the second greatest country in North America!".

 Canada geographically dominates North America, as it is bigger than the U.S.A.
 In fact, at almost 10 million square kilometres, it is the second largest country in the world.
 The population is relatively low, with less than 36 million people.
 Most people live in the south, not too far from the U.S.A. border.